minprog/pyprog/opdrachten/week2/rechthoeken/venglish.md

 You will write a main program that asks for input and tidies it for further use.
 In addition there are three helper functions that you will use from the main program.

-As you can see, there are two TODOs in the code; here you must come up with the type of the function yourself.
+As you can see, there are two TODOs in the code.
+The functions are supposed to return a single value that signifies whether the check passed or not (e.g. it is square, or it isn't).
+What datatype fits perfectly for returning pass/fail information?

     def is_same_rectangle(ax_length: int, ay_length: int, bx_length: int, by_length: int) -> TODO:
         """